hesmoar/EditorialPublisher/README.md

 # 🎬 Editorial Publisher
 THIS IS A WORK IN PROGRESS!!!

 A modular toolset for exporting and rendering editorial timelines in **DaVinci Resolve**, and updating metadata in Kitsu.
-This project allows you to streamline the editorial process by exporting EDLs, OTIO files, and rendering shot-based clips and full cuts automatically.
+This project allows you to streamline the editorial process tracking by exporting OTIO files, and rendering shot-based clips and full cuts automatically and publishing previews into the project management software (**Kitsu**).

 ![Tool Speed Run](https://github.com/hesmoar/EditorialPublisher/blob/master/readme_resources/EditorialPublisher_SpeedRun.gif)
 ---